Branding Your Social Media Graphics: How + Why to Do It

 — maybe from a pin on Pinterest or a re-tweet on Twitter.
 To make the absolute best impression on those potential new audience members, it’s crucial that you wow them right from the get-go.

 High-quality graphic design is a great way to do this.
-And if you are interested in learning how to easily create effective graphics, I’d definitely encourage you to check out my list of 19 free graphic design resources, which will help you do this!
+And if you are interested in learning how to easily create effective graphics, I’d definitely encourage you to check out my list of free online courses for entrepreneurs, which will help you do this!

 One essential aspect of creating social media graphics is to make sure that they are properly branded.
 Once you have a solid idea of what your brand’s aesthetic is, especially what colors make up your color scheme and each of your fonts, this isn’t too hard to do!